mitchellhamilton/pouch-redux-middleware/README.md

 A path spec is an object describing the behaviour of a sub-tree of the state it has the following attributes:

-* `path`: a JsonPath path where the documents will stored in the state as an array
+* `path`: a property where the documents will stored in the state as an array
 * `db`: a PouchDB database
 * `actions`: an object describing the actions to perform when a change occurs in the db.
 It's an object with keys containing a function that returns an action for each